koxudaxi/datamodel-code-generator/docs/index.md

                         OpenAPI)
   --use-operation-id-as-name
-                        use operation id of OpenAPI as class names of models --validation          Enable validation (Only OpenAPI)
+                        use operation id of OpenAPI as class names of models --validation          Deprecated: Enable validation (Only OpenAPI). this option is deprecated. it will be removed in future releases

 General options:
   --debug               show debug message (require "debug". `$ pip install 'datamodel-code-generator[debug]'`)